The precise tail behavior of the total progeny of a killed branching random walk: Spinal decomposition

 \section{Spinal decomposition}

-\subsection{Spinal decomposition of a branching random walk (without killing).}
+\subsection{Spinal decomposition of a branching random walk (without killing)}

 We begin with a general formalism of the spinal decomposition for a branching random walk.
-This decomposition has already been used in the literature by many authors in various forms, see e.g. Lyons, Pemantle and Peres~\cite{lyons-pemantle-peres}, Lyons~\cite{lyons97} and Biggins and Kyprianou \cite{BigKyp04}.
+This decomposition has already been used in the literature by many authors in various forms; see, for example, Lyons, Pemantle and Peres~\cite{lyons-pemantle-peres}, Lyons~\cite{lyons97} and Biggins and Kyprianou \cite{BigKyp04}.

-There is a one-to-one correspondence between the branching random walk $(V(u)_{u \in \cT})$ and a marked tree $\{(u, V(u)): u \in \cT\}$.
+There is a one-to-one correspondence between the branching random walk $(V(u)_{u \in\cT})$ and a marked tree $\{(u, V(u))\dvtx u \in \cT\}$.
 For $n \ge1$, let $\F_n$ be the sigma-algebra generated by the branching random walk in the first $n$ generations.
-For any $u \in \cT\backslash \{\varnothing\}$, denote by ${\buildrel \leftarrow \over u}$ the parent of $u$.
-Write as before $[\varnothing, u]=\{u_0:=\varnothing, u_1, ..., u_{|u|}\}$ the shortest path from the root $\varnothing$ to $u$(with $|u_i|=i$ for any $0\le i \le |u|$).
+For any $u \in\cT\setminus\{\varnothing\}$, denote by ${\buildrel \leftarrow\over u}$ the parent of $u$.
+Write as before $[\varnothing, u]=\{ u_0:=\varnothing , u_1, \ldots, u_{|u|}\}$ the shortest path from the root $\varnothing$ to $u$(with $|u_i|=i$ for any $0\le i \le|u|$).

-Let $h: \cT \to [0, \infty)$ be measurable such that $h(\varnothing) >0$ and for any $x \in \r$, $v \in \cT$ with $|v|=n \ge0$,
+Let $h\dvtx\cT\to[0, \infty)$ be measurable such that $h(\varnothing) >0$ and for any $x \in\r$, $v \in\cT$ with $|v|=n \ge0$,